UN agency chiefs say Gaza needs more aid to arrive faster, warning of famine and disease

 Israel's war against Hamas in Gaza, sparked by the militant group's Oct.
 7 attack on southern Israel, has prompted unprecedented destruction in the tiny coastal enclave and triggered a humanitarian catastrophe that has displaced most of Gaza's 2.3 million population and pushed more than a quarter into starvation, according to the U.N.

+It has also stoked regional tensions, with Iran-backed groups in Lebanon, Syria, Iraq and Yemen carrying out strikes in support of the Palestinians.
+A missile fired by Yemen's Houthi rebels hit an American-owned cargo ship on Monday, days after U.S.-led strikes against the group over its attacks on international shipping.

-Civilians have become desperate.
-Video posted Monday to X by Al Jazeera showed hundreds of people rushing toward what appeared to be an aid truck in what the news outlet said was Gaza City.
-The Associated Press could not independently verify the video and it was not clear when it was filmed.
+In Gaza, civilians have grown desperate.
+Footage shared online by Al Jazeera showed hundreds of people rushing toward what appeared to be an aid truck in what the news outlet said was Gaza City.
+The Associated Press couldn't independently verify the video and it wasn't clear when it was filmed.

 DEATH TOLL RISES